jg33/eyeSyphon/README.md

 To compile, you'll need OpenFrameworks, ofxSyphon, ofxPS3Grabber and ofxKinect.
 Since ofxSyphon is not supported for 64-bit OF yet, the project must be compiled for i386.

 ##Releases
-There is a compiled version in the bin folder.
+There is a compiled, compressed Mac version in the bin folder.